 For the Love of Radio: SDRplay RSP1B

-After deciding to get back into ham radio (read more here), I needed to build a stealthy antenna for the HF (high frequency, a/k/a shortwave) bands in order to get back to the ham activities I truly enjoy (CW, or Morse code), and to take part in some of the newer types of fun offered by the hobby (like FT8, among other examples).
+After deciding to get back into ham radio (read more here), I needed to build a stealthy antenna for the HF (high frequency, a/k/a shortwave) bands in order to get back to the ham activities I truly enjoy (CW, or Morse code), and to take part in some of the newer types of fun that the hobby has to offer these days (like FT8, among other examples).
 But since a transceiver was still weeks away, I was chomping at the bit to see if the antenna I’d created at least allowed me to hear radio signals.
-(Transmitting, of course, is an entirely different thing and would have to wait.)
+(Transmitting, of course, is an entirely different question, but that would have to wait regardless.)
 That effort to kick the tires on my new antenna, however, didn’t work out so well.

 The most straightforward way to see if the antenna was working in any meaningful way was to hook-up my old Realistic DX-440 radio, which was a rebranded Sangean ATS-803A portable radio that covers traditional broadcast bands as well as shortwave frequencies.
 It has an RCA connector on the back for external antenna connection, so it would be easy… Just connect that to the coax I’d just run into my future ham shack from my new antenna, and give it a go.

 But wait; Realistic?
 Did I just say Realistic?
-Those of a “certain age” will remember the Realistic brand as one of the many house brands of the old Radio Shack chain, and yes, this portable receiver harks from the oldy moldy days.
+Those of a “certain age” will remember the Realistic brand as one of the many house brands of the old Radio Shack chain, and yes, this portable receiver harks from those oldy, moldy days.
 I’d bought it new, and it’s been hauled around (and banged around) over the years.
 In truth, I’ve not had it out and powered-on in a very long time, but I had no reason to believe it wouldn’t do the job.
-So I connected it, and… Nothing but static.
+So I connected it, and… nothing but static in the HF bands.

-The DX-440 had apparently gone deaf, but not wanting to believe that it had died, I took the it outside and used its internal telescoping antenna to check the bands, and still nothing.
-It could only mean one thing, really: The radio had decided to give-up the ghost, having been banged around one too many times.
-That, in turn, sent me into the direction of shopping for a new shortwave receiver, as I was determined to know right now whether this antenna did anything useful whatsoever.
+The DX-440 had apparently gone deaf (at least with shortwave), but not wanting to believe that it had, I took the it outside and used its internal telescoping antenna to check the bands, and still nothing.
+It could only mean one thing, really: The radio had decided to give-up the ghost in some important way, having been banged around one too many times, apparently.
+That, in turn, sent me into the direction of shopping for a new shortwave receiver, as I was determined to know right then whether the antenna did anything useful whatsoever.

 My New Shortwave Receiver: An SDR